WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-14-The-AI-created-solution-that-I-had-more-fun-testing-than-solving.markdown

 I had more fun testing this horseracing problem than solving it
 ===============================================================
-![A drawing depicting a bunch of horses in standing in front of a whiteboard with code on it](/assets/horseswhiteboard.jpg)
+![A drawing depicting a bunch of horses in standing in front of a whiteboard with code on it](/assets/horseswhiteboard.jpg) _The prompt for this image was "image of 25 horses working on a coding problem on a whiteboard."
+The fact that there are only 22 horses in the picture is in no way sufficient to ruin the fact that the horse in front is standing on a ladder to access the whiteboard.
+I will take innacurate any day if it comes with that kind of hilarious.
+Even funnier, all the computers in the room are displaying the blue screen of death._

 I don't mind a coding challenge, but sometimes I take longer than I would like to solve a problem.
 I do like testing the